hypo69/hypo/pytest/gemini - set 4/en/src/ai/tiny_troupe/TinyTroupe/tests/unit/test_factory.md

 **Crucial Considerations:**

 * **`testing_utils`:**  Make sure the `proposition_holds` function exists and is correctly imported in your test file.
 The example import has a comment, so you should replace it with the correct path.
 Without knowing how `proposition_holds` works, it's hard to make more specific tests.
 This function probably calls an external API (e.g., an LLM) and is likely to cause intermittent test failures or slowdowns.
-Consider strategies to make those tests more robust and reliable.
+Consider Startegies to make those tests more robust and reliable.

 * **Mocking external dependencies:**  If `proposition_holds` depends on external services (like LLMs), mocking those dependencies would significantly improve the stability and speed of the tests.
 This is highly recommended for production-level testing.